knative-extensions/autoscaler-keda/CONCEPTS-API.md

 The extension creates a default Prometheus trigger named `default-trigger`, here we change the name via the annotation `autoscaling.knative.dev/trigger-prometheus-name`.
 Then we use that name as part of the formula.
 The second trigger is defined completely via an annotation as seen above.

+### Trigger metadata - namespace

+The extension injects the namespace of the ksvc in the trigger's metadata.
+This is required when the user wants to use systems like Thanos e.g. on Openshift.
+When used with Thanos the namespace is added to the query url and makes sure the metrics are namespaced.
+That means you dont need to add namespace in the perometheus query.
+However, that is not the case if you use Prometheus directly, you need to add the namespace in the query.

 ## Override the ScaledObject

 The user can also specify the ScaledObject directly in json format via the following annotation: